-I know that history has successive ups and downs; that all civilisations decay and fall; that barbarianism is born ceaselessly, with each newborn, with each new generation, while it takes long years to grow civilised.
+I learned that history has successive ups and downs; I believe that all civilisations decay and fall; that barbarianism will be born ceaselessly, with each newborn, with each new generation, whereas it takes long years to grow civilised.
 This appeared to be true for all past civilisations.

-I will still fight nature and barbarianism whenever I can and apply the golden rule, whenever I can, whatever I start, for the sake of my own well-being and for beauty in my life; and my life includes the world around me, wherever I live and wherever I go.
+I will still fight beastly nature and barbarianism whenever I can and apply the golden rule, whenever I can, whatever I start, for the sake of my own dignity and well-being and for beauty in my life; and my life includes the world around me, wherever I live and wherever I go.
 I found it true that to have friends you better be a friend; be sincere and you will encourage honesty; be polite and you build a greenhouse of politeness; respect to be respectable, smile to be smiled to and of course, give to receive.

 Do not adapt to the reality of "Let the stronger win!"
 Live and let live!